Arcane34/Skill-Tree-Website/README.md

 # Skill-Tree-Website
-A basic attempt of a skill tree on a website
+An attempt at a design for a website that represents a skill tree